harrisonized/Analyzing_Yelp_Reviews_for_Climbing_Gyms/README.md

-To obtain the data, I had to scrape Yelp.
-In my scraping effort, I kept the data as close to the format found in the review.json and business.json files of the [Yelp Dataset](https://www.yelp.com/dataset/challenge) as possible.
-I did make an honest effort to use Yelp's [API](https://www.yelp.com/developers/graphql/guides/requests), even learning how to use [GraphQL](https://github.com/graphql-python/gql) for Python, only to find that the API can only return a max of 3 results and the review text is limited to the first 150 characters.
+To obtain the review data, I built my own scraper and scraped Yelp.
+I aimed to keep the data as close to the format found in the review.json and business.json files of the [Yelp Dataset](https://www.yelp.com/dataset/challenge) as possible.
+I only resorted to scraping after giving a sincere effort to use Yelp's [API](https://www.yelp.com/developers/graphql/guides/requests), even learning how to use [GraphQL](https://github.com/graphql-python/gql) for Python, only to find that Yelp's API is limited to a max of 3 results per query and the review text is limited to the first 150 characters.

-Data on the number of new gyms in California was obtained from the Climbing Business Journal [here](http://www.climbingbusinessjournal.com/gyms-and-trends-of-2016/).
-I replotted the data using Plotly to make it consistent with the rest of my plots.
+To get the data on the number of new gyms in the US, I simply downloaded the data from the Climbing Business Journal [here](http://www.climbingbusinessjournal.com/gyms-and-trends-of-2016/).
+I replotted it using Plotly to make it consistent with the rest of my plots.

 For more information, please read my [blog post]("https://harrisonized.github.io/2019/06/05/Project-4.html"), which will be updated in a few days.